 This section provides information and instructions for installing and removing adapters.
-Your computer has three expansion slots for PCI adapters.
+Your computer has three expansion slots for PCI adapters and one slot used for an AGP adapter.
 You can install an adapter up to 228 mm (9 inches) long.